 Since the inauguration, President Trump has reversed his position on the “One China policy” — having previously regarded the position as “negotiable,” and the U.S. alliances with Japan and South Korea have been reaffirmed following President Trump’s meeting with Japan’s Prime Minister Shinzo Abe, Secretary of Defense James Mattis’ trip to both Japan and South Korea, and Secretary of State Rex Tillerson’s meetings with his counterparts from both Japan and South Korea on the sidelines of the G20 meeting in Germany.
 President Trump’s Asia policy appears to be moderating over time, but on almost every front, questions remain as to how the U.S. will proceed in Asia under his leadership.

-Join us as Ian Bremmer, Vali Nasr, and the Hon.
+Join us as Ian Bremmer, Tom Donilon, Vali Nasr, and the Hon.
 Kevin Rudd review President Trump’s early moves in Asia in the first 100 days of his presidency, outstanding issues he will have to consider, and the challenges on the horizon.

 Ian Bremmer is president and founder of Eurasia Group, and Harold J. Newman distinguished fellow in geopolitics at the Asia Society Policy Institute.
 He has published nine books, including the national bestsellers Every Nation for Itself: Winners and Losers in a G-Zero World, The End of the Free Market: Who Wins the War Between States and Corporations?, and his latest: Superpower: Three Choices for America's Role in the World.
 He serves on the President's Council of the Near East Foundation, the Leadership Council for Concordia, and the board of trustees of Intelligence Squared.